 Ford’s environmental goals include reducing the amount and toxicity of manufacturing-related wastes and ultimately eliminating the disposal of waste in landfills.
-Manufacturing by-products include both hazardous and nonhazardous wastes.
-In 2013, we introduced a new plan to reduce waste sent to landfill by 40 percent on a per-vehicle basis between 2011 and 2016 globally.
-We have already reduced global per-vehicle waste to landfill by 40 percent from 2007 to 2011.
-In 2012, Ford facilities globally sent approximately 50.6 metric tons of waste to landfill, a reduction of 17.4 percent from 2011.
+Manufacturing byproducts include both hazardous and nonhazardous wastes.
+In 2013, we introduced a new plan to reduce waste sent to landfill by 40 percent on a per vehicle basis between 2011 and 2016 globally.
+We have already reduced global per vehicle waste to landfill by 40 percent from 2007 to 2011.
+In 2013, Ford facilities globally sent approximately 49,800 metric tons of waste to landfill, a reduction of 5.4 percent from 2012.

-In 2012, Ford facilities globally generated approximately 42,000 metric tons of hazardous waste, which is comparable to our 2011 hazardous waste-generation levels.
-We reduced hazardous waste on a per-vehicle basis by 2.6 percent compared to 2011 and by 19.6 percent over the last five years.
+In 2013, Ford facilities globally generated approximately 43,000 metric tons of hazardous waste, which is comparable to our 2012 hazardous waste-generation levels, despite increased vehicle production.
+We reduced hazardous waste on a per vehicle basis by 7 percent compared to 2012 and by 27 percent over the last five years.
 Ford has chosen to target eliminating the landfill of hazardous waste first, because this provides the quickest and most cost-effective benefits to human health and the environment.

 We will reach our new waste-reduction goal and continue to build on our past success in waste reduction through many programs, including:

-- Identifying the five largest-volume waste-to-landfill streams at each plant, developing plans to reduce each and tracking progress
+- Identifying the five largest-volume waste to landfill streams at each plant, developing plans to reduce each and track progress

 - Minimizing waste by leveraging the Ford production system – a continuously improving, flexible and disciplined common global production system that encompasses a set of principles and processes to drive lean manufacturing